mokyen/okyensourcesoftware/invariance.md

 ## But what about when my invariants or data change?

 **TODO** Talk about how putting data into classes doesn't necessarily help when you need to introduce an invariant later.
-You are guessing where that might occur if you are choosing to stick all your data in the classes just because they might change.
+You are guessing where that might occur if you choose to stick all your data in the classes just because they might change.
 By keeping data in small structs that are related, it's fairly simple to make that change later.
 Changing from setting a variable directly to calling a setter function is it pretty minor refactor.

 ## Conclusion